Dr. Menne is a Research Associate Professor at the Department of Microbiology & Immunology

 - Contact: (202) 687-2949; Stephan.Menne@georgetown.edu

-The lab currently employs research staff only.
-Graduate Students are welcome to participate in laboratory rotations (MICB-622; Techniques in Microbiology).
+The laboratory currently employs research staff, Graduate and PhD Students.
+Additional grant and research agreement/contract applications are in process to support Post-Doctoral Fellows, with interest in innate/adaptive immune response.
+Graduate Students are welcome to participate in laboratory rotations (MICB-622-06; Adv.
+Techniques in Microbiology).

 Literature (Peer-Reviewed Journal Articles)

 - Jeffery Fairman, Katherine H. Liu and Stephan Menne.
 "Prevention Of Liver Tumor Formation In Woodchucks With Established Hepatocellular Carcinoma By Treatment With Cationic Liposome-DNA Complexes."
 BMC Cancer, 17, 1 (December 2017).